 Amazon Glacier is a cloud service dedicated for storing archived data which is not likely to be retrieved often.
 In other words, it is designed for infrequently accessed data.
 Glacier has a high latency of data retrieval but offers low pricing and high safety for stored archives.
 In this article, we are going to explain Glacier’s data uploading nuances.
 Continue reading

 We have developed a synthetic full backup feature for image-based backups in CloudBerry Backup.
 This enhancement decreases the amount of data uploaded to the cloud and accelerates the overall process.
-We are going to explain the technical background and show how to use the new feature.
+In this article we are going to explain the technical background and show how to use this feature.

 Amazon S3, Amazon EFS, and Amazon EBS are three different storage types, designed by Amazon Web Services.
 Amazon S3 is an object storage and is suitable for storing user files and backups in massive numbers.
 Amazon EFS was designed to provide scalable storage for the users of Amazon EC2 cloud computing service.
 Amazon EBS was also created to enhance the functionality of Amazon EC2 - it is similar to your computer's drive but in a virtualized environment.
 All these services are great, but only if you use them in accordance with their purpose.